Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 If your digital audio output is optical, it’s a little more tricky – but not much.

-Ideally, you would connect the optical output to an optical audio input on your amplifier.
+Ideally, you connect the optical output to an optical audio input on your amplifier.

-However, if your amplifier only has a coaxial RCA input, you will need to convert the connection from optical to coaxial.
+However, what if your amplifier only has a coaxial RCA input?
+In that case, you must convert the connection from optical to coaxial.

 You can do this with an optical to coaxial RCA converter like the one below: